SIMBa: System Identification Methods leveraging Backpropagation: The SIMBa toolbox

 \subsection{Input-state identification}

 When state measurements are available in $\mathcal{D}^{i/s}$, one can set \texttt{input\_output=False}, dropping \eqref{eq:y}, and modifying the objective to

+where $Z$ contains randomly sampled trajectories from $\mathcal{D}^{i/s}_{\textit{train}}$.
 Furthermore, for autonomous systems, the \texttt{autonomous} flag can be toggled, in which case the minimization on $B$ is also discarded, as well as the corresponding second term on the right-hand-side of~\eqref{eq:x}.
 Similarly to Section~\ref{sec:io systems}, $m_k^{(s)}$ are binary variables that can be forced to zero either to discard missing values or as a means of regularization.

 Since the state $x$ is known, one can break given training trajectories into \textit{segments} of length \texttt{horizon}.
 The \texttt{stride} defines how many steps should be taken between the \textit{starts} of two segments.
 Note that if \texttt{stride} is smaller than \texttt{horizon}, then segments of data will overlap, i.e., data points will appear several times in consecutive segments.
 If the user is interested in the model performance over a specific horizon length, this can be specified with \texttt{horizon\_val}, and the number of segments can also be controlled with \texttt{stride\_val}.
 Note that setting \texttt{horizon} or \texttt{horizon\_val} to \texttt{None} keeps entire trajectories.